 Legacy models are often based on purchasing equipment which is subsequently amortized over several years.
 Cloud pricing is based on a “pay as you go pricing model” with discounts for longer term commitments.
 ROI can be boosted with the ability / elasticity to hibernate environments or ramp up quickly to service new clients / markets.

 A typical Cloud Engineer salary is $100,000 (source Indeed.Com) – add in benefits, sickness benefits and usual employee remittances and an employer’s bill can easily be $120,000 per annum.
-MSP’s are typically cheaper and can also give an employer the opportunity to re-deploy existing staff.
+Data and Service Protection Providers are typically cheaper and can also give an employer the opportunity to re-deploy existing staff.
 Some sources estimate that savings can be between 25 / 50%.

 - Cheaper then employing full time specialist IT staff.